Nas-r/Planimation/README.md

 Predicate options require a user to specify when the defined visualisations will apply.
 Their inputs are then applied from most general to most specific in a given scenario, with conflicting inputs being overwritten in favour of the most specific applicable option.

 Where “**ANY**” appears in the image above, a user is able to select a specific object whose value the selected parameter can take.
 The specified visual inputs are then applied to the object passed to the parameter specified only when the first parameter takes the chosen value.
-Of note is the fact that in the instance of a predicate option, a relative location input can refer not only to a specific object, but also any of the predicates parameters/arguments.
+Of note is the fact that in the instance of a predicate option, a relative location input can refer not only to a specific object, but also any of the predicates parameters/arguments (as in 'above:?y' in the example above).

 ##Documentation
 Please see the included jsdoc generated file in the /src folder